harshatech2012/shared-resources/archive/javadoc-guidelines.md

     * `@return`
     * `@throws` (replaces `@exception`)
     * `@see`
-    * `@since` - all
+    * `@since`
     * `@serial` (more specific forms `@serialField` & `@serialData`)
     * `@deprecated`

 * One may separate groups of similar tags by blank lines for better visual formatting.

     > **Note:** A summary of where, how and when to used these tags is given in the following points.
-But for detailed information refer to the [this article](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/javadoc.html#wheretags).
+But for detailed information refer to the [this article](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/javadoc.html#javadoctags).

 * The following describes where, when and how to use these tags:

     * `@author` - used with class, interface, package & overview
         * Used for specifying the name(s) of contributing author(s)
-        * **Ordering**: Multiple contributing authors are ordered chronologically with the original creator at the top.
+        * **Ordering**: follow a chronological order with the original creator at the top.

     * `@version` - used with class, interface, package & overview
         * Holds the current version number of software that this code is part of.

     * `@param` - used with method & constructor
         * Used for describing a parameter.
-        * **Ordering**: Parameters in the order they appear in the decleration.
+        * **Ordering**: follows the same order as the parameters appear in the decleration.
         * Written in the following format: `@param <param-name> <description>`.
 Consider the following example:
             ```
             /**